 IRIS.
 In February 2019, we obtained U.S. FDA clearance for our IRIS augmented reality product.
-IRIS is a service that delivers a 3D image of the patient anatomy (initially targeting kidneys) to aid surgeons in both the pre- and intra-operative setting.
-We will now work to initiate an IRIS pilot study in the field at a small group of U.S. hospitals to gain initial product insights and experience.
+IRIS is a service that delivers a 3D image of the patient anatomy (initially targeting kidneys) to aid surgeons in both the pre- and intra-operative settings.
+We are now in the early stages of an IRIS pilot study in the field at a small group of U.S. hospitals to gain initial product experience and insights.